ivamgf/SAE-Desafia-Front-end/README.md

 # Challenge Front-End

-This challenge purpose is to build a theater management application that will use data data of an API REST.
+This challenge purpose is to build a theater management application that will use data of an API REST.

 ## Instructions
 The applicant is free to take the challenge with the technology he or she wishes, but we have a preference for VueJS